jhackett1/utopia/content/speakers/hipe.markdown

 ---
-title: High Impact Policy Engine
+title: HIPE
 role: >-
-  HIPE helps civil servants have the biggest social impact they can in government and beyond, through coaching sessions, workshops and events.
+  HIPE (the High Impact Policy Engine) helps civil servants have the biggest social impact they can in government and beyond, through coaching sessions, workshops and events.
 image: /uploads/hipe.png
 order: 7
 ---